NETL-RIC/CO2-Pipeline-Routing-Tool/README.md

 If 'module not found, can't resolve: examplepackage' errors occur, try installing the package manually via:

     npm install examplepackage --legacy-peer-deps

-## Missing Large Files
-Some crucial large files (.tifs) are missing from the repo because they exceed Github's 100MB file size limit without using Github LFS, which we cannot do.
-There is a solution for this that uses EDX that is not yet implemented.

 ## Desktop Packaging
 ### Flask